Otoplasty (Ear Surgery) in Virginia Beach

 There are a number of otoplasty techniques available depending on the details of each case.
 The most popular kinds of otoplasty are related to ear pinning, ear augmentation, and ear reduction.

 When people have protruding ears that stick out from the sides of the head prominently, ear-pinning otoplasty results in drawing the ears closer to the head.
+People opt for ear augmentation when they have underdeveloped or very small ears.
+Lastly, in the case of macrotia, ear reduction helps in reducing the size of the ears.

-How Much Does Otoplasty Cost?
+How Much Is Otoplasty in Virginia Beach?

 The Otoplasty Consultation

 Before a date is set for the operation, Dr. Hugo meets with the patient for a consultation.
 It is important to be open and honest during consultations.
+The patient will discuss their medical history and Dr. Hugo will closely examine the shape, size, and position of the ears.

 The Procedure

-My experiences with Dr. Hugo have been exceptional.
+“My experiences with Dr. Hugo have been exceptional.
 He is an excellent practitioner with an artistic eye.
-He is focused on the individual and on the outcomes of his procedures.
-I cannot recommend him more highly.
+I cannot recommend him more highly.”

 Read more testimonials here